aq-UI-no/aq-UI-no/README.md

-- 👋 Hi, I’m @aq-UI-no
+- 👋 Hi, I’m Aquino
-- 👀 I’m interested in coding and design...
+- 👀 I’m interested in design and development...
-- 🌱 I’m currently learning UI-UX and front end dev...
+- 🌱 I’m currently learning UI-UX, front end dev and penetration testing...
-- 💞️ I’m looking to collaborate on any design and front end projects
+- 💞️ I’m looking to collaborate on any design, front end, and ethical hacking projects
-- 📫 How to reach me ...N/A
+- 📫 Reach me on...let me figure this out

 <!---
 aq-UI-no/aq-UI-no is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.